RESUMES AND COVER LETTERS

 - Pre-Teaching Advisor, Susan Belmonte

 Susan can help you discern if teaching is a good fit for you.
 She can help you with your job searches (public and private schools), graduate school applications, and creation of resumes and cover letters for teaching jobs.
-She can help you network with recruiters and alumni who are teaching.
+Susan can also help you network with recruiters and alumni who are teaching.

 - Pre-Teaching website – You’re already on it!